ryerson-ggl/tutorial-express-leaflet/README.md

 </html>
 ```

-It is also important to include the CSS file into your build script in `package.json` so that it is updated everytime you rebuild `webmap.js`:
+It is also important to include the CSS file into your build script in `package.json` so that it is updated everytime you rebuild `webmap.js` with `npm run build`:

 ```json
 {